Poetry Club: Daljit Nagra, Matthew Hollis & Mona Arshi

 Daljit Nagra has published four poetry collections with Faber.
-His most recent collection is indiom, to be published in September, and is chosen as the Autumn Choice by the Poetry Book Society.
+His most recent collection is indiom, published last September, and is chosen as the Autumn Choice by the Poetry Book Society.
 Daljit’s collections have won the Forward Prize for Best Individual Poem and Best First Book, the South Bank Show Decibel Award and the Cholmondeley Award, and been shortlisted for the Costa Prize and twice for the T. S. Eliot Prize.
 His poems have appeared in the New Yorker, the LRB and the TLS, and his journalism in the FT and the Guardian.

 “Nagra would make an excellently provocative laureate” – The Sunday Times

 Matthew Hollis’ first collection Ground Water (Bloodaxe Books, 2004) was shortlisted for the Guardian First Book Award, the Whitbread Prize for Poetry and the Forward Prize for Best First Collection.
 Now All Roads Lead to France: The Last Years of Edward Thomas won the Costa Biography Award and the H. W. Fisher Biography Prize and was Sunday Times Biography of the Year.
 The Waste Land: A Biography of a Poem was published in 2022 (Faber; Norton); His latest collection Earth House, was published in 2023 by Bloodaxe Books.